Reviving Stale Updates: Data-Free Knowledge Distillation for Asynchronous Federated Learning: Results with a Milder Heterogeneity Level

 We provide additional experimental results under different levels of data heterogeneity.
-For the \cifart{}, \cifarh{}, and \news{} datasets, we show the test accuracy curves when client data is distributed with milder non-IID partition ($\alpha=1$) and with fully homogeneous (IID) distribution.
-See Figures~\ref{fig:cifar10_alpha1}–\ref{fig:news_iid} for the results.
+For the \cifart{}, \cifarh{}, and \news{} datasets, we show the test accuracy curves when client data is distributed with milder non-IID partition ($\alpha=1$).
+See Figure~\ref{fig:alpha1_three} for the results.
 Note that the \femnist{} dataset is naturally partitioned by real users and thus does not allow controlling its heterogeneity.
 Hence, it is excluded from this analysis.
+All hyperparameters except data heterogeneity are kept the same as those of main experiments.